ryandagley/ryandagley/README.md

 - 👋 Hi, I’m @ryandagley
 - 👀 I’m interested in building cool solutions on AWS.
 - Welcome to my codes.
-- Currently on days 1-10 of #100daysofcode
+- Currently on days 1-10 of #100daysofcode (without the social media parts)
-- working on a check-in streak.
+- working on a commit streak.

 Things I'm studying this week:
 1. Python